denoland/deno_graph/README.md

 This would output to stdout and would respect the `NO_COLOR`/`Deno.noColor` setting.
 If colors are allowed, the string will include the ANSI color escape sequences, otherwise they will be omitted.
-This behaviour can be explicitly overriden by passing `true` to always remove ANSI colors or `false` to force them.
+This behavior can be explicitly overridden by passing `true` to always remove ANSI colors or `false` to force them.

 To replicate `deno info --json https://deno.land/x/std/testing/asserts.ts`, you